-The Indian Police need to understand that coronavirus cannot be beaten with a lathi
+The Indian Police must understand that coronavirus cannot be beaten with a lathi

 Yet all this is happening after the announcement and in a haphazard manners.

 The Indian authorities – politicians, bureaucrats and the heads of police departments – need to immediately move to make their staff aware of why violence is impermissible.
-India should be hoping to make it out of this three-way lockdown as unscathed by Covid-19 as possible – without any bruises from police lathis.
+India should be hoping to make it out of this three-week lockdown as unscathed by Covid-19 as possible – and without any bruises from police lathis.